 Traditionally fried spring rolls are made with rice paper (banh trang) which is the same sort you use for fresh rice paper rolls.
 I personally don’t like it as much as the Chinese style wheat based wrappers because it doesn’t have the same crunch or golden finish once fried.
 Plus growing up, the only person who would ever eat mum’s traditional spring rolls was dad.
 This was because mum wore the pants in the family and dad was a love struck NERD!

-The authentic way to serve fried spring rolls is with some lettuce, herbs, do chua (pickled carrot and daikon) and nuoc mam cham which is a traditional Vietnamese dipping sauce.
+The authentic way to serve fried spring rolls is with some lettuce, herbs, do chua (pickled carrot and daikon) and Vietnamese dipping sauce (nuoc mam cham).
 However, my personal favourite is to have it in a noodle bowl called bun cha gio.
 This particular dish makes a great emergency meal for the family if you have frozen spring rolls in the fridge.

 Freezing Spring Rolls

 If you are asking why would you have frozen spring rolls in your fridge?
 Because spring rolls are easy to make, easy to freeze and keeps for a long time!
 Every time I make a batch, I always make more than enough and keep the leftovers in a zip lock bag in the freezer.
 Now I am always prepared for a sudden potluck dinner, an unexpected guest or a late night fat attack!

 Here are some tips with freezing spring rolls:

 - To maintain the shape of the spring rolls, put them on a plate (do not stack them on top of each other) and then into the freezer.
 Allow them to freeze and then put them into a zip lock bag.

 - When taking out spring rolls from the freezer to fry, take them out of the bag and let them thaw.
 Leaving them inside the bag will trap the moisture and cause the spring rolls to go soggy.
 If the spring rolls are soggy, they will likely burst when frying.